iworks/iworks-pwa/readme.txt

 * Added permanent hide for menu pointer when a user visits the PWA Settings page.

 = 1.4.1 (2022-04-05) =
-* Updated iWorks Options to 2.8.3.
-(Fixed PHP 7.x compatibility).
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.8.4.

 = 1.4.0 (2022-04-05) =
 * Added [Menu Icons by ThemeIsle](https://wordpress.org/plugins/menu-icons/) plugin integration for PWA Shortcuts.
 * Added a message when the site permalink is installed in a sub-directory - this plugin does not support it.
 * Added PWA Shortcuts Menu.
 [Read more about PWA Shortcuts](https://developer.mozilla.org/en-US/docs/Web/Manifest/shortcuts).
-* Updated iWorks Options to 2.8.3.
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.8.3.

 = 1.3.3 (2022-03-22) =
 * Replaced cache function o proper one.